Listed below are the previous releases of Javelin, to view what features where introduced in each of the releases click the buttons below.

 Sized Part Nest Issue

 Sized parts (area and length based dimensional stock elements) are becoming a favourite option for many sites, as is operation nesting (grouping several ops form different works orders for easy handling in SFDC).
-But the two technologies created some problematic topics when attempting to amortize material issues over nest.
+But the two technologies created some problematic topics when attempting to amortise material issues over nest.
 This has been resolved in 2015r1 by building in some logical assumptions and automating a whole series of issues and returns of offcuts.
-The result is a simple ‘pick and poke’ material issue function that logically amortizes the identified material over the nest and returns the desired offcuts to stock in a single action.
+The result is a simple ‘pick and poke’ material issue function that logically amortises the identified material over the nest and returns the desired offcuts to stock in a single action.
 It even offers the ability to ‘second guess’ the offcut when using coiled material.